Jobs and the Economy

 For more information about where I stand on these topics and what I'm working on, see the Taxes, Fiscal Responsibility and Bridging the Partisan Divide sections of my website.

 Among other things, supporting innovation also means investing in science and technology to keep Colorado and the nation on the cutting edge.
 It also means training the next generation for the jobs of the future.
-A well-educated workforce with the skills necessary to innovate and lead is the greatest asset we can have and will be the foundation for American success in the future.
+A well-educated workforce with the skills necessary to innovate and lead is the greatest asset we can have and will be the foundation for American success in the 21st century.

 For more information about where I stand on science, technology and education — especially the critical “STEM” fields — and what I'm working on, see the Science and Technology and Education sections of my website.